No worries. It happens. It's not a bad thing. Hardly.

 Montage de festón, aka larks head knot.
 I totally don't speak French, fyi. |

-The tension rod was at about twenty nine inches wide.
+The tension rod was about twenty nine inches wide.
 One package made it about three and a quarter inches across the length of the rod, so that meant a total of nine packages.
 Wow.
 Sigh.

 To get the line of line across the front, the bunny ear starts in front. |